-- 1. Request the Heritage Society, Historic Preservation Board and the Town Historian to update and prioritize the list and map of historical sites that should be protected and preserved on a regular basis. - 2.
-Request the Heritage Society, Historic Preservation Board and the Town Historian to create a historical resource evaluation checklist or other criteria to be used by the Planning Board and potential developers to identify potential impacts to historic or cultural resources during project
+- 1. Request the Heritage Society and the Town Historian to update and prioritize the list and map of historical sites that should be protected and preserved on a regular basis. - 2.
+Request the Heritage Society and the Town Historian to create a historical resource evaluation checklist or other criteria to be used by the Planning Board and potential developers to identify potential impacts to historic or cultural resources during project review.

-- review.
 The Heritage Society and Planning Board should work together to identify mitigation measures as necessary (i.e. buffers, historic markers, modifications to site plans). - Develop land use regulations and incentives to protect historic and archaeologically sensitive areas and/or resources through techniques such as overlay districts or incentive zoning.
 Develop a master inventory and map of existing site specific archeological and cultural surveys and resources. - 4.
-Enhance the opportunities for residents and visitors to experience the Town's historic and cultural sites.
-Cultivate public awareness of the Town's historical and cultural resources through the schools and local youth programs.
-Create strategies for the sustained financial support of the Town's historical and cultural sites and programs. - Encourage the rehabilitation of historically significant privately owned structures through community recognition, historic walks or tours featuring restored structures, and assistance with the identification of potential funding sources. - 6.
-Protect and maintain all cemeteries, large and small, in the Town of Wilton, which are not under the direct supervision of a particular church or other organization.
-Evaluate the adequacy of existing facilities to support programs for youth, adult and senior populations, small-scale performances, recitals, concerts and other public events.
+Enhance the opportunities for residents and visitors to experience the Ttown's historic and cultural sites. <a href="Cultivate public awareness of the Ttown's historical and cultural resources through the schools and local youth programs.
+Create strategies for the sustained financial support of the Ttown's historical and cultural sites and programs. - Encourage the rehabilitation of historically significant privately owned structures through community recognition, historic walks or tours featuring restored structures, and assistance with the identification of potential funding sources. - 6.
+Protect and maintain all cemeteries, large and small, in the Town of Wilton, which are not under the direct supervision of a particular church or other organization. - 7.6.
+Cultivate public awareness of the town's historical and cultural resources through the schools and local youth programs.